-The Baker Basin Property is made up of 95 claims totalling 232,262 acres, located 60 kilometres south of the hamlet of Baker Lake, Nunavut Territory, Canada.
-Areva's Kiggavik uranium project (133 million lb mineral resource at $0.55\%~U_3O_8$ , Areva, Fourth IPGC, Vancouver January 24, 2012) is located approximately 80 kilometres west of Baker Lake.
+The Baker Basin Property is made up of 95 claims totalling 93,993 hectares (232,262 acres), located 60 kilometres south of the hamlet of Baker Lake.
+Areva's Kiggavik uranium project (133 million lb mineral resource at 0.55% U3O8, source Areva, Fourth IPGC, Vancouver January 24, 2012) is located approximately 80 kilometres west of Baker Lake.
+Currently there are no plans for exploration on the Baker Basin Property in 2015.